sureshvenkatesan1/usingJFrogCLI/Xray/Indexing/readme.md

 Output:
 `Repository <repo-name> update successfully.`

-Note: DO not use below API as it will replace the "indexed_repos" with the list you provide:
+Note: Do not use below API as it will replace the "indexed_repos" with the list you provide:
 ```
 jf xr cl -XPUT /api/v1/binMgr/default/repos  -H "Content-Type: application/json"  \
 --data-raw '{"indexed_repos": [